jsenv/importmap-node-module/README.md

 });
 ```

-_import_resolution_ is optional.
+_importResolution_ is optional.
 When the importmap file is written inside a file ending with `.html` the import resolution starts from the `.html` file.
 Otherwise `entryPoints` must be used.

 It is possible to disable import_resolution entirely: